REV23Docs/rev23-cloudapp-docs/docs/concepts/templates.md

 # Templates

 Templates represent the document flow of your release form.
-A template design contains one or more section, and a section contains one or more blocks.
-Additionally Templates have additional options that control the flow of the form.
+A template design contains one or more sections, and a section contains one or more blocks.
+Additionally, Templates have additional options that control the flow of the form.

 A **section** is a group of blocks.